 Because 25 percent of Four Corners student enrollment comes from the area's many Native tribes, the program includes a special focus on Native social work.
 Two specialized courses, both taught by Native faculty, add Native content to the curriculum.

 For detailed curriculum requirements, please see the Four Corners Bulletin (PDF).

 Applying to the program

 Applications are currently being accepted from prospective students wishing to enter the Four Corners MSW Program with advanced standing in summer 2015.
-The Advanced Standing Program is available only to applicants with a bachelor's degree in social work from a college or university whose social work program is accredited by, or in accreditation candidacy with, the Council on Social Work Education (CSWE) at the time the degree is conferred.
+The Advanced Standing Program is available only to applicants with a bachelor's degree in social work from a college or university whose social work program is accredited by the Council on Social Work Education (CSWE) at the time the degree is conferred.